Samsung/netcoredbg/README.md

 You can find detailed instruction how to run tests in `test-suite` directory, see [test-suite/README.md](test-suite/README.md).
 Basically you just need to build and install Netcoredbg into `bin` directory (in Netcoredbg source tree) and then change directory to `test-suite` and run script `/run_tests.sh`

+If you wish to get "Source-based code coverage" report, you can add an -c or --coverage option to the command line, i.e.:
+`./run_tests.sh -c [[testname1][testname2]..]`
+Note, for that case your build configuration should be done with `-DCLR_CMAKE_ENABLE_CODE_COVERAGE` option (see above).
+This feature is currently supported on Unix-like platforms only.

 ### Building and running unit tests